Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 ### FTP Version

-Since we need to find the version number of FTP server, run by the attacker, let's filter the FTP packets with the following Wireshark filter:
+Since we need to find the version number of the FTP server, run by the attacker, let's filter the FTP packets with the following Wireshark filter:

 ```
 ftp